Toronto Food Stylist & Food Photography Service following GS1 Standards

 - Service includes on-location or in-studio photography service, image editing following GS1 Canada standards and file submission.

 Jules Design is not affiliated with GS1 Canada or ECCnet.
 We are an independent photography contractor offering food service imaging

 Jules Design is a leading Toronto Food Stylist & Food Photography Service following GS1 Standards.

 We are a Toronto Food Photography company serving some of Canada’s largest food brands.

 We offer in-studio and on-location food photography.
 Our service repertoire includes catalogue food photography following GS1 Canada ECCnet standards, document preparation, editing and file submission.

 For clients seeking a Toronto restaurant food photographer for prepared foods, we offer food-staging services.
-We have partnerships with some of Canada’s leading food stagers; however, for budget sensitive clients, we have and offer the capabilities to do it ourselves with quite effectively and excellent results.
+We have partnerships with some of Canada’s leading food stylist; however, for budget-sensitive clients, we have an offer the capabilities to do it ourselves with quite effectively and excellent results.

 Clients may seek to use the food photographs as a lifestyle image for menus or with changeable functionality for dynamic billboards to promote various combo combinations.
 Regardless of your needs, we will explore creative possibilities with you that you may not have considered.

 Why should you use Jules Design vs. a Creative Agency?

 There are two good reasons to circumvent an agency when doing a food photography project: